EricBalanecki/Workout-Pro/README.md

 ## User Story

-- As a user, I want to be able to add a workout to my plan
+- As a user, I want to be able to add an exercise to a day
-- As a user, I want to be able to view my workouts for each day
+- As a user, I want to be able to view my exercises for each day
 - As a user, I want to be able to add a set to my workout, a set will contain the number of rep and the percent max weight to lift
-- As a user, I want to be able to remove a workout from my plan
+- As a user, I want to be able to remove an exercise from my plan
+- As a user, I want to be able to see all the sets for each exercise
+- As a user, I want to be able to clear the sets form an exercise